St Mellitus College: Organisation and purpose

 The college's programmes are validated by the universities of Durham or Middlesex, depending on the course.

+Mellitus' "growth mentality" has been an inspiration to other colleges, such as St Hild College in Yorkshire, established in 2017.

 Name and link to college mission

 The college is named after St Mellitus, one of the least known but most significant figures in the establishment of the church in London and Essex – a key moment in the conversion of the British Isles.
 Mellitus was sent to England by Pope Gregory the Great, following in the footsteps of St Augustine who had made the same journey a few years before.